 Commitment is about sticking with it.
 No matter what.
 I think of long-term quitters as champions.
 Like all champions, whether in sports, the arts, science... it takes hard work and dedication to get to the top of your field.
 Sometimes champions are those who simply hung in long enough to get INTO the field and remain there.

 I can in some ways liken my quitting experience to my career as an actress.
 It took me 10 years before I was able to make a living at it.
-I went through dark periods where I said, “screw it, this hurts too much, this ‘wanting.’”
+I went through dark periods where I said, “the Hell with it, this hurts too much, this ‘wanting.’”
 And I gave up for a while.
 But that desire, that need to act would not let go of me.
 And finally I realized I had no choice.
 I had to act, I had to keep pursuing it - no matter what.
 And so I did.
 And I accepted the journey.
 I learned to release the “after audition hope” of the phone ringing with a job offer.
 I turned my focus elsewhere.
-I learned to accept the fact of Murphy’s Law, that often the best audition will come in when you’re unable to make it.
-I learned that sacrifice was part of the commitment - being away from home for months at a time during a show, having to cancel things I wanted to do because of auditions......
+I learned to accept the actor's Murphy’s Law, that often the most fabulous audition will come in when you’re unable to make it.
+I learned that sacrifice was part of the commitment - being away from home for months at a time doing a show, having to cancel things I wanted to do because of auditions......